-Welcome to Jamestowne Bookworks and our list.
-We are a non-profit company publishing works about biomedicine and nature we believe in, irrespective of sales potential that drives decisions in commercial firms.
-We don’t sell books from this site because they are readily available at Amazon platforms worldwide in print and digital editions.
+Welcome to Jamestowne Bookworks’ list.
+We are a non-profit company publishing work we believe in, irrespective of the sales potential that drives commercial firms.
+Books are not sold here.
+Access them via links below to Amazon.com or Amazon.co.uk or order from bookstores, in paperback, hardcover, and digital editions.

-“The old mystic symbiosis of honeybee intelligence and hive-keeper husbandry told through the viewpoints of both species—what a lesson!”
-James Alexander Thom.
-NY Times bestselling novelist.
+Featured on BBC Radio and Williamsburg Book Festival and endorsed by James Alexander Thom, NYT bestselling novelist: “The old mystic symbiosis of honeybee intelligence and hive-keeper husbandry told through the viewpoints of both species—what a lesson!”

-Cheating Time is a 1996 international classic formerly published by Macmillan and W.H.
-Freeman and translated into five languages.
-It will be reissued and updated for the first digital edition.
-Chapter titles: Mating Madness, A Dog’s Life, Old Father William, Programmed Senescence, The Great Trade-off, Brown Séquard’s Elixir, The Gland Grafters, Hormones Come of Age, The Meaning of Menopause, The Shape of Steroid Action, A Very Infertile Species, Brave New Age?
+Cheating Time is an update and first digital edition of a book for general readers about the biology of human and animal aging (Macmillan and W.H.
+Freeman, translated into 5 languages).
+Chapter titles include: Mating Madness, A Dog’s Life, Old Father William, Programmed Senescence, The Great Trade-off, Brown Séquard’s Elixir, The Gland Grafters, Hormones Come of Age, The Meaning of Menopause, The Shape of Steroid Action, A Very Infertile Species, Brave New Age?

 “A marvelous history of the roots of biomedical gerontology.”
 Caleb E. Finch, University of Southern California